Skip to Content

 The curls start from the scalp to the ends of the hair strands.
 Additionally, if you want a unique look, you can ask the hairdresser to put perm rods of all sizes in your hair for extra spice if you don’t want your curls so uniform.

 Aside from that, this type of perm should last you almost six months.
-With time you’ll see your curls starting to relax a little, and you’ll have to get some good quality hair care products to keep your hair from getting frizzy and full in between perm treatments.
+With time, you’ll see your curls starting to relax a little, and you’ll have to get some good quality hair care products to keep your hair from getting frizzy and dry in between perm treatments.

 #2.
 Body Wave Perm